UEFA Cup Trivia

 2008/09 Manchester City

-In those 15 seasons (up to and including 2009/10), one club managed entry in the UEFA Cup three times thanks to a Fair Play spot; five other clubs did so twice:
+In the 21 seasons in which this way of entering the tournament was possible, one club managed entry in the UEFA Cup (c.q.
+Europa League) five times thanks to a Fair Play spot; two other clubs did so three times and seven clubs did it twice:

 3 SK Brann (Bergen) (1997/98, 2002/03, 2006/07)